-The nomination of dedicated EU Vice-President to coordinate EU work on demographic change echoes the letter we sent in August to Ursula von der Leyen, President-elect of the European Commission, in which we called for “an EU strategy on demographic change and solidarity between generations with a dedicated Commissioner’s portfolio to coordinate all EU related actions with an aim of ensuring equality, social justice and prosperity for younger and older generations”.
+The nomination of dedicated EU Vice-President to coordinate EU work on demographic change echoes the letter we sent end of July to Ursula von der Leyen, President-elect of the European Commission, in which we called for “an EU strategy on demographic change and solidarity between generations with a dedicated Commissioner’s portfolio to coordinate all EU related actions with an aim of ensuring equality, social justice and prosperity for younger and older generations”.

 These nominations still need to be validated by the European Parliament after the hearings of all Vice-President and Commissioner-designates, and before the newly appointed European Commission can start on 1st November 2019.

 - AGE second letter to Ursula von der Leyen, 31 July 2019